-After the end of the fiscal year, each SMA Manager shall submit a Budget and Management Plan for the upcoming year for each direct investment and the aggregate SMA portfolio.
+Within 45 days after the end of the calendar year each IMA Manager shall submit a Budget and Management Plan for the upcoming year for each direct investment and the aggregate IMA portfolio.
 The Budget and Management Plan must include a narrative strategy and an estimated income and cash flow statement for the ensuing year.
 The statement will include gross revenues, expenses, percentage rent, additional interest, property management fees, net operating income, tenant improvements, leasing commissions, capital expenditures, cash flow before and after debt service and asset management, incentive and other fees along with quarterly or monthly distribution projections.